-Exploring Angkor: Leading experts offer advice on how to do it right
+Angkor Wat travel tips: Expert advice on visiting Cambodia's ancient ruins

 That's not a stegosaurus.
 Or is it?

 Inside Ta Prohm, away from the gnarled trees that attract all the tourists' attention, there's a vertical series of wall carvings of small animals, such as monkeys and birds.
 But what jumps out is a little carving of what appears to be a stegosaurus.

 In recent years, creationists have tried to use it as evidence that humans once walked the earth with dinosaurs.

 Another theory is that someone, somehow, caught a glimpse of a dinosaur fossil and decided to craft an image of it in the temple wall.
 Others say it's not a dinosaur at all, but an animal with some funky decorative touches.

 Carter says she thinks it's a pangolin.
+Fletcher has another view.

 "Several of my colleagues have looked at it and it appears to actually be a buffalo with a standard decorative motif used by the Khmer artists," he says.